 A. The hospice services are provided by a team of consultants, doctors, nurses, healthcare professionals, therapists, social workers and counselling staff, and are supported by catering, domestic, administrative and fundraising personnel.
 Trained volunteers also make a significant contribution to the welfare of patients, their families and to the hospice’s fundraising and retail activities.

 A. Hospice services are available to all adult members of a community that includes the populations of Worthing, Lancing, Shoreham, Littlehampton, Henfield, Steyning, Partridge Green and Storrington.
 Care is provided on the basis of medical need.

-A. Access to St Barnabas House and our Hospice at Home services is via medical referral from GPs, district nurses, community nurses and matrons or hospital teams.
+A. Access to St Barnabas House and the Hospice at Home services is via medical referral from GPs, district nurses, community nurses and matrons or hospital teams.

 A. Care is provided to patients free of charge.
 As an independent charity, the hospice is largely dependent on the generosity of the local community to fund its services.

 A. The hospice is not part of the NHS and very little of the £8.9 million needed every year to provide hospice care comes from central government.
 St Barnabas House would not exist without the extraordinary efforts of you, our supporters.
 Whether you fundraise, donate, volunteer, visit a shop, play the lottery or leave a gift in your will – it all makes a massive difference.

 A. During the year 2020/21, the hospice cared for 1,949 patients and their families.

 A. There are many ways in which you can support St Barnabas House.
 Please visit the Get Involved section of this site to find out more.

 A. Palliative care cannot cure an illness, but it can help manage relief from symptoms that patients experience, such as relieving pain to increase their comfort, promote their dignity and provide a support system to them and their loved ones.